awsfans/hello_app/README.md

 #Ruby on Rails Tutorial: "hello,world!"

-THIs is the first application for the
+This is the first application for the
 ["Ruby on Rails Tutorial"](http://www.example.com)